-- A successful student will define digital photography terminology and identify basic image editing software features and their proper use. - A successful student will create photo-based artwork that demonstrates proficiency in the beginning level digital photography techniques covered in course materials.
+- A successful student will create photo-based artwork that demonstrates proficiency in the beginning level digital photography techniques covered in course materials. - A successful student will define digital photography terminology and identify basic image editing software features and their proper use.